clojurewerkz/cassaforte/README.md

 # Cassaforte, a Clojure Cassandra Client

-Cassaforte is a small, easy to use Clojure client for Apache Cassandra (recent releases: currently 1.2 and 2.0), part of the [ClojureWerkz libraries](http://clojurewerkz.org).
+Cassaforte is a small, easy to use Clojure client for Apache Cassandra (recent releases: 2.0, 1.2), part of the [ClojureWerkz libraries](http://clojurewerkz.org).

 For quickstart, please refer to our [Getting Started with Clojure and Cassandra](http://clojurecassandra.info/articles/getting_started.html)